-STOBER synchronous servo motor with EnDat 2.2 digital or EnDat 3 encoder (and optional brake)
+Synchronous servo motor with EnDat 2.2 digital or EnDat 3 encoder (and optional brake)

-These motors together with all relevant data for the project configuration are saved in the motor database of DriveControlSuite as well as in the electronic nameplate.
+These motors are saved along with all relevant data for the project configuration in the DriveControlSuite motor database and in the electronic nameplate.

 Upon selecting the motor from the database, such as when reading out the nameplate, all data is transferred to the corresponding parameters.
 There is no need for complex parameterization of the motor, encoder and brake.